climatescope/climatescope.org/app/_en_country/barbados.md

 In February 2015, the Barbados Wind and Solar Integration Study was published by BLPC.
 It concluded that under current operating conditions, the existing grid can accommodate up to 20MW of distributed PV, 15MW of wind and 20MW of centralised PV.
 The study also suggests measures to maintain grid reliability and security.

-Net metering has been allowed in Barbados since 2010, and consumers with wind and/or solar self-generation facilities may supply energy to the national grid via the Renewable Energy Rider program.
+Net metering has been allowed in Barbados since 2010, and consumers with wind and/or solar self-generation facilities may supply energy to the national grid via the Renewable Energy Rider programme.
 In February 2015, the programme limit was raised from 5MW to 20MW.
 As of May 2015, 8MW of distributed solar PV had been installed.
 The 20MW distributed PV limit is expected to be reached by the end of 2016.

 Since 2013, Barbados has granted tax exemptions and deductions for activities related to renewable energy and energy efficiency.